Part 02. Getting started with R and Rcmdr

 9. Call system commands (optional)

-Note: This section should be viewed as optional — more of a proof of concept as opposed to something beginning students should attempt.
+Note 8: This section should be viewed as optional for macOS and WinPC users — intended more for advanced users and as a proof of concept as opposed to something beginning students should attempt.

 For example, on Win11, type and submit the following command in R